ShowcaseSoftwareLtd/showcase-workshop-apis/README.md

 Showcase Workshop Data API
 ==========================

-A simple data storage API for use in JavaScript and HTML that has been loaded via Showcase iPad app.
+A simple data storage API for use by web content which has been loaded into a Showcase.
+At present web content is only viewable via the Showcase Workshop iPad and iPhone Viewers.

+## Web Content Zip File

+This is a zip file which may contain generic web content (html, javascript, css, etc.).
+This file's contents will be loaded within the custom browser container within the Viewer App.

+The only required file is `index.html` at the root of the zip file.
+The custom browser container will initialize with this file.

+If your application needs to use the showcase data api, it must include `showcase-data-api.js` (see examples).

+If subfolders are included in your web content, references to content must use relative paths (e.g. `<script language='javascript' src='lib/jquery.js'>`).

+The file name of the zip must end in `.html.zip` to be recognized by Showcase Workshop.
+These files need to be uploaded into the Showcase Workshop File Library.

+To embed a web content zip file into a Showcase, choose the button which will contain the web content, then set the target content type to be Document, then choose the `.html.zip` file as the target document.

+## Javascript Data API

 The data API allows storage of key value pairs into the device memory.
-This memory is kept only on the current device until the Showcase app is removed or reinstalled.
+This memory is kept only on the current device until the
+Showcase app is removed or reinstalled.
 Individual keys can be sent to the remote Showcase server.
 These remotely saved keys and values are available from the server API.